oplS17projects/YouTube-to-mp3/CAMERON_CAMPBELL.md

 ### April 30, 2017

 # Overview
-This following code allows for a user search query for a YouTube video.
+The following code allows for a user search query for a YouTube video.
 A list of related videos are collected through regular expression, along with important information such as the video title, uploader name, video ID, and whether or not the uploader is a verified channel.

 After 3 videos are collected, a best result is determined based on whether the uploader is verified, or if the vidoe is the first result.